Democrats pounce after Cohen admits lying about Trump Tower project in Russia

 The Republicans on the committee fended off more than a dozen attempts by Democrats to prolong the probe by subpoenaing additional witnesses.

-On Thursday, Schiff said that as chairman, he would "absolutely" release the transcripts of the committee interviews to the special counsel if Republicans do not so this month.
+On Thursday, Schiff said that once he is chairman, he would "absolutely" release the transcripts of the committee interviews to the special counsel if Republicans do not do so.

 Sen. Dianne Feinstein, D-Calif., the ranking member of the Senate Judiciary Committee and a member of the Senate Intelligence Committee, said in a statement on Thursday that Cohen's admission "raises serious questions about the president’s relationship with Russia and whether he and his family have been honest with the American people."